ml-mahendra/Know-Me/README.md

 <img align='right' src='https://user-images.githubusercontent.com/5713670/87202985-820dcb80-c2b6-11ea-9f56-7ec461c497c3.gif' width='200"'>

-I am Mahendra Nath Reddy E 😃.
-I am a Graduate student in Bachelor of Technology focused in Computer Science and engineering from REVA University, Bangalore.
-Currently an Post Graduate Student (MSc in Artificial Intelligence and Robotics) at University of Hertfordshire, United Kingdom.
-I love to explore and learn about new things especially in the domain of Artificial Intelligence and Robotics.
+I am Mahendra Nath Reddy E 😃, a recent graduate with a Bachelor's Degree in Computer Science and Engineering from REVA University, Bangalore.
+I am currently pursuing my postgraduate studies in MSc in Artificial Intelligence and Robotics at the University of Hertfordshire, United Kingdom.
+My interest lies in exploring the intersection of human biology and technology, with a focus on using Artificial Intelligence and Robotics to mitigate the risks associated with human diseases, particularly in the field of neuro-science.

 ## 👯 Communities
 * Chair, IEEE Student Branch REVA University - 2021